 Yes, the Mobility Authority builds roads.
 But more importantly, we’re committed to keeping Central Texas moving and to building a future that protects quality of life for our community.
-This commitment is why we also design, construct, and implement multi-modal, pedestrian and cyclist friendly facilities like Shared Use Paths (SUP), sidewalks, and cross-street connections as part of every project whenever feasible.
-We know that Central Texans thrive on the outdoors; our sustainable, multi-modal mobility transportation options are intended to enhance the experience for all who use our facilities.
-More than 70 lanes miles are in place or planned.
+This commitment is why we also design, construct, and implement multimodal, pedestrian and cyclist friendly facilities like Shared Use Paths, sidewalks and cross-street connections as part of every project whenever feasible.
+We know that Central Texans thrive on the outdoors; our sustainable, multimodal mobility transportation options are intended to enhance the experience for all who use our facilities.
+More than 70 lane miles are in place or planned.
 See below to download a Fact Sheet about our commitment to bicycle and pedestrian accommodations across the region.

 SHARED USE PATHS UNDER CONSTRUCTION

 183 South is the largest local roadway project in Central Texas ever led by a local entity.
 And we’re not just laying pavement.
 More than $25 million will be spent on building new bicycle and pedestrian enhancements, our largest investment to date for these types of multimodal facilities.
 The project will preserve the Montopolis Steel Truss Bridge, originally built in 1938, by transforming the historic landmark into a bicycle and pedestrian bridge that connects to a brand new trailhead at the Colorado River.

 183 South Shared Use Path